pbinggeser/seamstress/README.md

 #### Parameters

 - `inputObject`: An object with fields containing arrays of possible values or objects describing a numeric range with `min`, `max`, and `step` properties.
-- `options` (optional): An object that can contain a `rules` array to conditionally limit the permutations based on the values and a `filters` array to apply additional filtering.
+- `options` (optional): An object that can contain:
+  - `rules`: array of objects to conditionally limit the permutations based on the values
+  - `filters`: array of functions to apply additional filtering
+  - `sampleSize`: integer that when set will return a random sample of the generated list of this length

 #### Return Value